cycosoft/eyas-cli/README.md

 ## The Pitch

 Bundle your app from any branch, and share it with stakeholders to test your changes using [Eyas Desktop](https://github.com/cycosoft/Eyas/releases).
-Reduce and simplify the feedback loop before merging.
+Simplify the feedback loop _before_ merging.
 Less bugs, faster deployment cycles, reduced stress.

 - 🎨 A/B Test Design Changes
 - 🚀 Get Pre-Merge QA Sign-Off